riolubruh/YABDP4Nitro/README.md

 ## About YABDP4Nitro

-YABDP4Nitro was created in November 2021 as a fork of the original abandoned NitroPerks plugin by someone called "lemons" after it was almost entirely broken by a combination of crappy code and numerous Discord updates.<br>
+YABDP4Nitro was created in November 2021 as a fork of the [original abandoned NitroPerks plugin](https://github.com/respecting/NitroPerks) by someone called "[respecting](https://github.com/respecting)"/"[lemons](https://github.com/lem6ns)" after it was almost entirely broken by a combination of crappy code and numerous Discord updates.<br>
 This project also went under the name NitroPerks at the time.